mhamouei/rat_datasets/README.md

 ### Download guide
 This repository uses Git Large File Storage (LFS).
 Thus, cloning this repository requires an extra step.

-In order to clone this repository, please first install LFS extension by simply running the following command:
+In order to clone this repository, please first install the LFS extension by simply running the following command:

 ```
 git lfs install